Aase Berg

 Aase Berg (/sv/; born 1967) is a Swedish poet and critic.

 Aase Berg was among the founding members of the Stockholm Surrealist Group in 1986 and published an early book on their publishing company Surrealistförlaget in 1988.
-During the late 1990s she emerged as one of the most prominent young poets in Sweden and has since 1997 had several collections of poetry published by various branches of the Bonnier publishing house, the largest and most prestigious in Sweden.
+Since 1997 she had several collections of poetry published by various branches of the Bonnier publishing house.
 Aase Berg made her debut as a prose writer with a short story in the collection Perversioner: 12 noveller om avvikelser, published on Vertigo, the publishing company of Carl-Michael Edenborg, another member of the Stockholm surrealist group.
 Berg has also been editor of the literary journal Bonniers Litterära Magasin (commonly known as BLM), has contributed to the journal 90tal, later renamed 00tal, and is a critic for the newspaper Expressen.

+In 2025, the publication of Berg's book Vi är snart framme sparked a cultural controversy.
+The conflict arose from Berg's inclusion of personal attacks and violent rhetoric directed at literary critics who had not given her previous work positive reviews.
+Berg called the controversy "extremely banal."